AronKG/Group-1/README.md

 - Python

+You can track the progress of these tasks on our Kanban board: [Project chat-App board](https://github.com/users/AronKG/projects/3)

 ## Contribution

 Each member of the group has made at least one commit to this project.
 We have agreed not to use force pushes to the master/main branch.
 If changes need to be undone, a new commit will be used instead.